so0k/ecs-sample/README.md

 The application allows users to upload images and see real time comments on those images.
 Clicking the image will show indicators where the image was clicked for every user.
 All this functionality was written by the Toptal developer.

-To implement the above funcionality, the following stack will be used:
+To implement the above functionality, the following stack will be used:

 - AWS S3: To store the user-uploaded images.
 - MongoDB: As a Document Oriented Database keeping track of images stored on S3 and the comments of users.